0xpromethium/smalload/README.md

 ## Why C?

 C is the language of operating systems.
-Writing a kernel in C provides:
+C is cool.

 ## When will this project be finished?